31Sanskrati/Same_Old_DSA_Questions/README.md

 ## Where to find solutions?
 There are two ways to access the solution:

-- First way is to see solutions according to the topic, each topic have a seperate markdown file.
-Each problem is seperated by topic and difficulty level which contains link to that problem and solution link.
+The first way is to see solutions according to the topic; each topic has a separate Markdown file.
+Each problem is separated by topic and difficulty level and contains a link to that problem and a solution link.
-- Second way is to see solutions according to the sequence in which I solved the questions.
-Open the [OneForAll.md](https://github.com/31Sanskrati/DSA_Questions/blob/changes/OneforAll.md).Each problem contains topic, link of that problem, solution link of the solution that I wrote and difficulty of that question.
+The second way is to see solutions according to the order in which I solved the questions.
+Open [OneForAll.md](https://github.com/31Sanskrati/DSA_Questions/blob/changes/OneforAll.md).
+Each problem has a topic, a link to another problem, a link to my solution, and the difficulty of the question.

 ## What you can do with this repository?
-If you want to contribute, by sharing your solutions.
-Just fork this repo add your solutions and open pull request.
+If you want to contribute and share your solutions.
+Just fork this repo, add your solutions, and open a pull request.
 You can also solve the same questions as me.
 All these questions are very important for interviews and will help you a lot.

 *If you need any help, feel free to contact me.
 I have nothing else to do, so dont hesitate ^_^.*